-Kushner Joins Israelis on Landmark Visit To Morocco
+Kushner joins Israelis on landmark visit to Morocco

 On the tarmac in Israel, Kushner said that he hopes the delegation's visit will “pave the way for another warm peace between Israel and Morocco,” pointing to the emerging ties between Israel and the United Arab Emirates.

-Ben-Shabbat, whose family immigrated to Israel from Morocco, said that “history is being written before our eyes.”
+Ben-Shabbat, whose family immigrated to Israel from Morocco, said before takeoff that “history is being written before our eyes.”

 Israelis of all backgrounds have celebrated the normalization accords after decades in which their country was shunned by the Arab world over its still-unresolved conflict with the Palestinians.
 Saudi Arabia, a regional power with close ties to Morocco, has given its tacit support for the normalization accords and could be next.